 service_name/<customer-provided_host>@REALM.
 The service name portion is configured through the KRB service name session property (by default, it is

 solace), and the realm portion is determined by the configuration files used by the KRB library.
 An example of a resulting service principle name is

 - When using multiple hosts, the host used for the current connection generates the SPN.

 SESSION_BIND_IP property indicates the hostname or IP address of the physical host on which the application is running.
 This Session property may be required when the application is running on a multi‑homed host.

-On a multi-homed host, a local hostname or IP address helps ensure that the API uses the correct network interface for communication with the message broker.
+On a multi-homed host, a local hostname or IP address helps ensure that the API uses the correct network interface for communication with the event broker.

-SESSION_VPN_NAME property indicates the name of the Message VPN to assign the client to when the Session connects to a message broker.
+SESSION_VPN_NAME property indicates the name of the Message VPN to assign the client to when the Session connects to an event broker.

-Message VPNs are created on the message broker to provide isolation between groups of clients connecting to Solace PubSub+.
+Message VPNs are created on the event broker to provide isolation between groups of clients connecting to Solace PubSub+.
 A client’s username is scoped by the Message VPN in which it was provisioned.